alondraorn/DH150-UX/README.md

 [heuristic 7](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%207.png)

+#### Southwest
+To book a car rental, the user is directed from the app to the desktop website <br />
+There are multiple access points for the user to view their profile (profile icon, name, collapsible sidebar menu) creating ambiguity <br />
+Severity rating: 2 <br />
+Why:

 ### **8: Aesthetic and minimalistic design**

+#### Expedia
 There are a lot of rated features and disclaimer information on the guest reviews section for hotels, making it difficult for the user to sort through meaningful ratings of a particular hotel <br />
 There is an overload of information under each hotel (location, room option, features/amenities, fees, policies, and taxes); it is hard for users to discern the main things to know such as tourist taxes, minimum check-in age, etc. <br />
 Severity rating: 2 <br />